-Much further inland on the Turquoise Coast is the serene Köyce?iz Lake, around which is the traditional Turkish town of the same name where you won’t find any of the tourist trappings of the larger resorts.
+Much further inland on the Turquoise Coast is the serene Köyceiz Lake, around which is the traditional Turkish town of the same name where you won’t find any of the tourist trappings of the larger resorts.

 There are many cafes and restaurants around the lakeshore with terraces overlooking the water so you can sip a Turkish tea (or something stronger!) as the sun goes down.

-The nourishing wetlands of Tuzla Lake lure thousands of greater flamingos to congregate here, as well as accommodating the region’s largest population of white storks.
+Tuzla Lake's nourishing wetlands lure thousands of greater flamingos to congregate here, as well as accommodating the region’s largest population of white storks.

-The rich history of the area is evident in the ancient remains that rise from the water, making Tuzla Lake one of the most unique places to visit anywhere on the Turquoise Coast.
+The rich history of the area is evident in the ancient remains that rise from the water, making Tuzla Lake a unique place to visit anywhere on the Turquoise Coast.

-Book your holiday to turkey with Jet2holidays for a great deal and the opportunity to explore the lagoons and lakes of the Turquoise Coast.
+Book your holiday to Turkey with Jet2holidays for a great deal and the opportunity to explore the lagoons and lakes of the Turquoise Coast.